apupier/bonita-development-environment/README.md

 - For Web, access to Engine artefacts
 - For Studio:
     - access to Engine and Web artefacts
-    - access to a specific update site for Target Platform

 1 - Download Oomph installer: https://wiki.eclipse.org/Eclipse_Oomph_Installer